 Click Here for tab for Something by The Beatles

-Here we have what is generally considered a love song that George Harrison wrote for Pattie Boyd (the same one we mentioned earlier).
-Although it does contain an interesting mix of melancholy and even a little sadness behind it while still maintaining that energy and upbeat feel.
+Here we have what is generally considered a love song that George Harrison wrote for Pattie Boyd (who we mentioned earlier).
+Although it does contain an interesting mix of melancholy and even a little sadness while still maintaining that energetic and upbeat feel.
 A unique song to say the least.

 Someone Like You by Adele